 All about the dive at Koh Tachai Reef

-Divers regularly encounter leopard sharks at the outer sandy area.
-Staghorn coral, brain coral, fire coral and pore coral cover the entire area and attract the general reef fish like pufferfish, lionfish, scorpionfish and parrotfish.
+Divers regularly encounter leopard sharks in the outer sandy area.
+Staghorn coral, brain coral, fire coral, and pore coral cover the entire area and attract the general reef fish like pufferfish, lionfish, scorpionfish, and parrotfish.
 Moray eels, spending the majority of their time hiding in holes and crevices for their own predators, are awaiting the perfect ambush of any unsuspecting prey.
 Despite their snake-like appearance, moray eels (along with other eel species) are in fact fish and not reptiles.